Peace Arch Park: History and description

+The Peace Arch Park has been the site of various international events and protests.
+In 1952, African-American singer and activist Paul Robeson, banned from international travel during the Red Scares, performed several concerts at the site.
+He sang from a flatbed truck on the American side to an audience in Canada.
+The Peace Arch was vandalized with paint and other damage by Canadian protestors demonstrating against the Cambodian campaign during the Vietnam War on May 9, 1970.

+The Arch was added to the Canadian Register of Historic Places in 1939, and to the U.S. National Register of Historic Places in 1996.

+On February 9, 2010, the Vancouver 2010 Olympic Torch Relay visited the north side of the Peace Arch, while Premier Gordon Campbell and Governor Christine Gregoire addressed a crowd of several hundred people.

 COVID-19 pandemic

 In response to the COVID-19 pandemic, the Canada–United States border was shut down for non-essential travel on March 21, 2020.
 Initially, the parks on both sides of the border continued to open, allowing visitors from both sides of the border to gather at the park.
 However, as the number of park visitors continued to increase, the Canadian side of the park was ordered to close on June 18, 2020.
 On November 8, 2021, the border reopened to non-essential travel for Canadians who received a COVID-19 vaccine.

 Despite the closure of the Canadian side of the park, and to get around mandatory Canadian public health and quarantine requirements, some visitors on the Canadian side continued to cross the border by directly accessing Peace Arch Historical State Park from 0 Avenue in Surrey.
 Although the U.S. Customs and Border Protection allowed Canadian visitors to enter the American side of the park and return to Canada, Canada Border Services Agency required anyone crossing the international border to report to CBSA to avoid potential penalties or charges.
-In an interview with CBC News, an immigration attorney from Washington state cited that the 1814 Treaty of Ghent prevents the erection of a barrier on the boundary, as it stipulates that such an action would cause the entire US-Canada boundary governed by the treaty to revert to its pre-treaty status.
+In an interview with CBC News, an immigration attorney from Washington state cited that the 1814 Treaty of Ghent prevents the erection of a barrier on the boundary, as it stipulates that such an action would cause the entire U.S.—Canada boundary governed by the treaty to revert to its pre-treaty status.

 Peace Arch Park is one of the most common locations reported to have served for 2020–21 border weddings.
 Unlike other border crossings where weddings were held, Peace Arch allowed both sides to meet in the same location with no separation.